Akhil-Puvvada/Science-Fair/Research-Notes/background.md

 Rather than diagnosing cancer directly, the model aims to estimate whether biomarker patterns suggest a higher likelihood of bladder cancer.

 If successful, this type of approach could help identify patients who may benefit from further diagnostic testing.

+---

+## Important Biomarkers Studied

+Several urinary biomarkers are commonly studied in bladder cancer research.

+NMP22 is a protein released by dying tumor cells.

+BTA (Bladder Tumor Antigen) is another protein associated with bladder tumors.

+Some bladder cancers also contain genetic mutations such as TERT and FGFR3.
+Fragments of this DNA can sometimes be detected in urine.

+Because no single biomarker is perfectly reliable, researchers are exploring whether combining multiple biomarkers using machine learning can improve detection.